ErpNetDocs/tech/advanced/concepts/object-relational-mapping.md

   - First name
   - Last name

-If you use table data, in order to access all attributes of a company or a person, you need to **relate** (join) data from different tables, using unique identifiers.
-These are the so-called 'surrogate keys' because they exist only in the database and have no real-world counterpart.
-Using such keys and relating data between tables is expected in the world of databases.
+If you use table data to access all attributes of a company or a person, you need to **relate** (join) data from different tables using unique identifiers.
+These are 'surrogate keys' - they exist only in the database and have no real-world counterpart.
+Using such keys and relating data between tables is normal in the world of databases.

 Internally, the systems use **objects** because it's much easier to process them.
 Objects already have all necessary attributes related together and there's no need to use identifiers or table relations.